Chapter 8 Advising Travelers with Specific Needs

 Ideally, travelers should seek medical advice at least 4–6 weeks before departure, but clinicians are frequently asked to provide pre-travel care to travelers leaving on short notice, sometimes within days or even hours.
 “Last-minute travelers” can refer to people who are leaving on short notice (such as some business travelers or immigrants returning to their home country for a family emergency), or it may refer to people who have planned a trip for some time but delayed seeking pre-travel care.
 Regardless of the reason, clinicians can offer travelers support for their upcoming trip even on short notice.
 This support could include vaccination with standard or accelerated immunization schedules, health counseling, prescriptions, and referrals to services at the destination.

 Consider the traveler’s itinerary and activities at the destination when assessing which vaccines might be indicated.
-Note that immunity generally takes approximately 2 weeks to develop after vaccination, so travelers might not be adequately protected if they are vaccinated immediately before travel.
-Counsel travelers to adhere to preventive behaviors regarding food, water, and insects (see the Food & Water Precautions and Protection against Mosquitoes, Ticks, & Other Insects & Arthropods sections in Chapter 2) in case they are incompletely protected, as well as to prevent diseases for which no vaccine is available.
+Note that immunity generally takes approximately 2 weeks to develop after vaccination (although this duration is shorter after booster vaccinations), so travelers might not be adequately protected if they are vaccinated immediately before travel.
+Counsel travelers to adhere to preventive behaviors regarding food, water, and insects (see the Food & Water Precautions and Protection against Mosquitoes, Ticks, & Other Arthropods sections in Chapter 2) in case they are incompletely protected, as well as to prevent diseases for which no vaccine is available.

 Most travelers who attended school in the United States have received standard routine vaccinations.
-If the traveler is not completely up-to-date on age-appropriate routine vaccines, administer first or additional doses of measles-mumps-rubella vaccine, polio vaccine, varicella vaccine, tetanus-diphtheria-acellular pertussis vaccine, and the seasonal influenza vaccine.
+If the traveler is not completely up-to-date on age-appropriate routine vaccines, administer first or additional doses of these.
+Depending on the age and medical conditions of the traveler, pneumococcal, meningococcal, and Haemophilus influenzae type b vaccines may also be indicated.
 Note that if the traveler needs >1 live-virus vaccine (yellow fever, measles-mumps-rubella, varicella, intranasal influenza), they must be given on the same day or separated by ≥28 days.

 Recommended Vaccinations: Single-Dose Protection

-Even when a traveler has limited time before departure, research supports the use of certain single-dose vaccines to initiate protection.
-These include hepatitis A (monovalent), typhoid (injectable), polio (inactivated), and meningococcal meningitis (conjugate if the traveler is aged 2–55 years) vaccines.
+Even when a traveler has limited time before departure, research supports the use of certain single-dose vaccines, if indicated, to initiate protection.
+These include hepatitis A (monovalent), typhoid (injectable), polio (inactivated), and meningococcal meningitis vaccines.
 The second dose in the hepatitis A vaccine series should be completed ≥6 months after the first dose is administered.

 Recommended Vaccinations: Multiple Doses Needed